Reality Check Forum 2024 / Workshop

 Dawn earned a B.S. in business administration from Boston University Questrom School of Business, summa cum laude, and a J.D. from New York University School of Law.
 A lover of people who make her laugh or think, Dawn has called Portland, Oregon home for 25 years.

-Trevite Willis is an independent producer, and a film festival founder committed to courageous storytelling.
+Trevite Willis is an independent producer and a film festival founder committed to courageous storytelling.

 Ms. Willis is one of the Co-Producers on the Broadway-bound musical, The Wiz; Executive Producer on the Sundance 2024 film, Kidnapping Inc.; Co-Executive Producer on the Sundance 2023 film, To Live and Die and Live; and was an executive producer on the Sundance 2020 award-winning film, Forty Year Old Version.
-She is currently in production on The Inquisitor: The Barbara Jordan Documentary.

-Chief Executive Officer, Chicken & Egg Pictures
+CEO, Chicken & Egg Films